-The AASHTO Guide for Roadway Lighting permits either the illuminance technique or the luminance technique to be used in the design of highway lighting.
+The AASHTO Roadway Lighting Design Guide permits either the illuminance technique or the luminance technique to be used in the design of highway lighting.
 The luminance technique requires a more complex design process and knowledge of the reflective characteristics of the pavement surface used.
 These reflective characteristics change as the pavement ages and with variations in weather conditions.
 The Department has elected to use the illuminance technique for lighting design.
-The design values for light levels given by the AASHTO Guide for Roadway Lighting are maintained values.
+The design values for light levels given by the AASHTO Roadway Lighting Design Guide are maintained values.
 The light levels given in this criteria have been adjusted and are listed as average initial foot candle.
 This, in effect, sets the maintenance factor to be used in the calculation process to a value of 1.
+Lighting criteria is contained in Tables 7.3.1 - 7.3.5.
+Refer to Section 7.2.1 for Overhead sign lighting criteria.